EmbarkStudios/rust-gpu/README.md

 We meet weekly over vidcon to discuss design and triage issues.
 Each meeting has an [issue](https://github.com/EmbarkStudios/rust-gpu/issues?q=label%3Ameeting+) with agenda, links and minutes.

-We have an internal Embark Slack channel for fast discussion (now while this is an internal Embark project): [#ark-pod-rust-gpu](https://embark-studios.slack.com/archives/C017HE6TV7S)
+We have a [#rust-gpu Discord channel](https://discord.gg/dAuKfZS) for fast discussion and collaboration.
+Once you join the Discord, ping @repi for access if you don't have it already.

 For discussions with [Bytecode Alliance](https://bytecodealliance.org/) and Cranelift developers, there is a public [Zulip chat thread](https://bytecodealliance.zulipchat.com/#narrow/stream/225524-cranelift-new-backend/topic/spir-v)